Particle-kun/BAR-Widgets/README.md

 Sets spring camera orientation by chat command or keybind

 I made this because anchorkeys aren't persistent and I didn't like that. <br>
-I couldn't find an easy solution to easily and repeatably adjust the camera how I wanted, so I made this widget to address that.
+I couldn't find a solution to easily and repeatably adjust the camera how I wanted, so I made this widget to address that.

 Chat: /camset X Y  (replace XY with the desired values, in degrees)